This article has links to products and services we love, which we may make commission from.

 You could easily spend two days in Oban, but time is of the essence, so pick an activity and bank the others for another visit.

-Accommodation-wise, I have stayed in The Ranald and would recommend this for ease of access to the town center and amenities.
+Accommodation-wise, I have stayed at The Ranald and would recommend it for its ease of access to the town centre and amenities.

 Parking is at a premium for this hotel and in Oban in general.